 5.1.3.2 Security threats

-DCCF introduces a new path for a NF Service Consumer (NFc) to access the data from data sources or a NF Service Producer (NFp).
-Due to the introduction of DCCF between consumer and producer, the existing security mechanism will not be sufficient, and the following threats needs to be addressed:
+DCCF introduces a new path for an NF Service Consumer (NFc) to access the data from data sources or an NF Service Producer (NFp).
+Due to the introduction of DCCF between consumer and producer, the existing security mechanism will not be sufficient, and the following threats need to be addressed:

 An unauthorized data consumer could request service from the DCCF.